ethereum/devp2p/discv5/discv5-theory.md

 A service table is maintained from two sources:

 1. the ordinary Discovery v5 node table; and
-2. **auxiliary ENRs** learned through TopDisc responses.
+2. **auxiliary ENRs** learned through responses.

 When a newly verified node advertising TopDisc capability is learned through ordinary discovery, it becomes eligible for insertion into relevant service tables.

-Responses to TopDisc registration and lookup requests may include auxiliary ENRs selected from the responder's view of the service table.
-Such ENRs may be inserted into `B(s)` only after ENR validation, capability checking, and any local TopDisc usability checks.
+Responses to registration and lookup requests may include auxiliary ENRs selected from the responder's view of the service table.
+Such ENRs may be inserted into `B(s)` only after ENR validation, capability checking, and any local usability checks.

 Over time, this causes `B(s)` to become better aligned with the service identifier than the ordinary local node table, while still remaining anchored in ordinary Discovery v5 state.